 Calculate the tax for a limited company

-- If you're a limited company, you don't use the same self assessment tax return system as other businesses.
+If you're a limited company, you don't use the same self assessment tax return system as other businesses.
 Instead, you pay corporation tax.

 Unlike other types of business, you have to calculate the amount of tax you owe yourself.

-This process is called 'corporation tax self assessment' - but it uses completely different methods and deadlines to the self assessment used by other types of businesses
+This process is called 'corporation tax self assessment' - but it uses completely different methods and deadlines to the self assessment used by other types of businesses and self-employed people.

-- To work out how much tax you owe as a limited company, you fill out a company tax return.
+To work out how much tax you owe as a limited company, you fill out a company tax return.

 Using an accountant or advisor